Is the essence of a quantum game captured completely in the original classical game?: Quantum Games

 \subsection{Motivation}

-We would like to challenge this assertion of van Enk-Pike, especially the fact that equilibrium solution of quantum games is present in the original classical game itself.
-This is substantiated by playing a completely random strategy over an entangled quantum state using two-player Hawk Dove game as an example, delineated in the next section.
-We show that playing a random strategy over a maximally entangled state yields a solution which is not possible in the original classical game.
-The main take home message of our work is elucidated in payoff table (\ref{Qhawkdove}).
+We want to challenge this assertion of van Enk-Pike, especially the fact that the equilibrium solution of quantum games is present in the original classical game itself.
+It is substantiated by playing a completely random strategy over an entangled quantum state using the two-player Hawk Dove game as an example, delineated in the next section.
+We show that playing a random strategy over a maximally entangled state yields a solution that is impossible in the original classical game.
+The main take-home message of our work is elucidated in the payoff table (\ref{Qhawkdove}).
 In this way, we negate van Enk-Pike's assertion that solutions to quantum games are available in the classical game itself.
-In our case quantum game- "playing random strategies in the non locally entangled game of Hawk-Dove" cannot be replicated nor its essence captured in the classical Hawk-Dove game.
+In our case, the quantum game- "playing random strategies in the non-locally entangled game of Hawk-Dove" cannot be replicated, nor its essence captured in the classical Hawk-Dove game.
 Secondly, van Enk-Pike's comment regarding non-local correlations violating the spirit of a non-cooperative game is fallacious.
 There is no stopping classical correlation being present in the classical Prisoner's dilemma game.
-The two prisoners could be two brothers or husband-wife but that does not change the definition of the classical Prisoner's dilemma game.
-In the quantum version too the process of introduction of quantum entanglement does not change the game.
+The two prisoners could be two brothers or husband-wife, but that does not change the definition of the classical Prisoner's dilemma game.
+In the quantum version, too, the introduction of quantum entanglement does not change the game.
 The two parties are not aware of the fact that the entangled state is distributed between them.
 The introduction of entanglement induces correlations non locally.
-Finally, van Enk-Pike make a comment comparing the solution of the factorization problem via quantum Shor's algorithm to quantum game theory.
-In their own words-"no classical solution for the game of efficiently factoring large numbers is known, so quantum mechanics provides a truly novel solution.`` We completely debunk this argument via our example of playing random strategies in the quantum Hawk-Dove game and show that it does indeed provide an unique equilibrium solution which is absent from the classical game.
-In the next section, we solve the quantum Hawk-Dove game in detail which is followed by a discussion.
+Finally, van Enk-Pike comments comparing the solution of the factorization problem via quantum Shor's algorithm to quantum game theory.
+In their own words-"no classical solution for the game of efficiently factoring large numbers is known, so quantum mechanics provides a genuinely novel solution.`` We completely debunk this argument via our example of playing random strategies in the quantum Hawk-Dove game and show that it provides a unique equilibrium solution absent from the classical game.
+In the next section, we solve the quantum Hawk-Dove game in detail, followed by a discussion.